sifzerda/solitaire/README.md

 3. Visuals
 4. Installation
 5. Usage
-6. Development
+6. Dev Stuff: Building
+7. Bugs
-7. To do
+8. To do
-8. To do for all games
+9. To do for all games
-9. Support
+10. Support
-10. Contributing
+11. Contributing
-11. Authors and acknowledgment
+12. Authors and acknowledgment
-12. License
+13. License
-13. Project status
+14. Project status

-## Description
+## (1) Description

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.
 This was more challenging to make than minesweeper and took some experimentation, and a lot of debugging.